 2.3 Power vs USB hub.
 (Aka installing USB hub without back powering the MiSTer.)

-One new issue appeared when I connecting my powered (5V 2A) USB 2.0 hub (Gembird UHB-U2P7-03) to MiSTer/DE10-Nano (incl.
-LM2596).
-When I shutdown the Playstation PSU the MiSTer didn’t shutdown with it, due to the 5V via the USB hub.
+One new issue appeared when I connected my powered USB 2.0 hub (5 V, 2 A; Gembird UHB-U2P7-03) to the MiSTer/DE10-Nano (including the LM2596).
+When I shut down the PlayStation PSU, the MiSTer did not shut down with it because it was still receiving 5 V through the USB hub.

 The solution?

-2. Then solder it together without the red VCC +5V connected.
+2. Then solder it back together without connecting the red VCC +5 V wire.
 See the USB pinout schematic for details.

 2.4 Reset button